Here are the GOP and Trump campaign’s allegations of election irregularities. So far, none has been proved.

 In a statement, the Nevada GOP said it has “no intention of invalidating any legal voter.”

-A Justice Department official said the department was “looking into” the allegations, but declined to provide more detail.
+A Justice Department official said the department was “looking into” the allegations but declined to provide more detail.

 Michelle Ye Hee Lee, Matt Zapotosky, Aaron Schaffer and Andrew Tran in Washington, Tom Hamburger in Detroit and Hannah Knowles in Phoenix contributed to this report.